 But that is not the whole story.

 Last June, Mubarak supporters and some revolutionaries came together to oust elected Egyptian President Mohamed Morsi.
 Since then, large parts of society have coalesced around Sisi as the personification of a renewed nationalist strain of Egyptian power.
 He is lionized in the state media and praised by figures from Mubarak’s defunct ruling party and crony capitalist networks.
-Much of
+Much of the general population, outside of the Muslim Brotherhood and revolutionaries, view him as being above the political fray.
+Brides profess to want to marry him, and men project his masculinity to reinforce their patriarchy.
+And those clamoring for stability -- from media moguls to average Egyptians and U.S. Secretary of

 - Full website and iPad access